Skip to Content

 Helping You Secure the Financial Support Your Child Deserves

 When parents separate or divorce, they must still provide for their children.
-In Texas, child support is typically paid by the noncustodial parent to the custodial parent to help cover the costs of raising the child.
-The amount of child support is determined by the court and is based on the Texas Child Support Guidelines.
+In Texas, child support is typically paid by the non-custodial parent to the custodial parent to help cover the costs of raising the child.
+The court determines the amount of child support based on the Texas Child Support Guidelines.

-At the Law Office of Mark M. Childress, we understand that child support is a critical issue for both parents.
-Our Arlington child support lawyer can help you understand your rights and obligations and work to ensure that the child support order is fair and reasonable.
+At the Law Office of Mark M. Childress, we understand that child support is critical for both parents.
+Our Arlington child support attorney can help you understand your rights and obligations and work to ensure that the child support order is fair and reasonable.

 What is Child Support?